JCSDA/spack-stack/doc/source/KnownIssues.rst

 4. Installation of duplicate packages ``ecbuild``, ``hdf5``

-   One reason for this is an external ``cmake@3.20`` installation, which confuses the concretizer when building a complex environment such as the ``skylab-dev`` or ```jedi-ufs-all`` environment.
+   One reason for this is an external ``cmake@3.20`` installation, which confuses the concretizer when building a complex environment such as the ``skylab-dev`` or ```unified-dev`` environment.
 For certain packages (and thus their dependencies), a newer version than ``cmake@3.20`` is required, for others ``cmake@3.20`` works, and spack then thinks that it needs to build two identical versions of the same package with different versions of ``cmake``.
 The solution is to remove any external ``cmake@3.20`` package (and best also earlier versions) in the site config and run the concretization step again.
 Another reason on Ubuntu 20 is the presence of external ``openssl`` packages, which should be removed before re-running the concretization step.

 5. Installation of duplicate package ``nco``